 When should the agreement be implemented?
 As with any agreement, its best to put this in place at the beginning of the relationship, because unfortunately the courts will not deal with these commercial matters.
 They will not say one is right and one is wrong and therefore the only way to resolve this is with expensive dialogue between the parties and usually, a third party.

 fds has a standard template available, which is completely editable to yours and your company’s requirements, to learn more click here.
 The agreement might just be the prenup that saves your marriage.
 To learn more about

-Keep up to date with our business support products and free resources by subscribing to our mailing list here and receive a 15% off discount code to use on our online shop.
+Keep up to date with our blog, business support products and free resources by subscribing to our mailing list here.